-His question: Does all my hours at the hospital of learning to be a nurse count as clinical hours?
+His question: Do all my hours at the hospital learning to be a nurse count as clinical hours?
 Should I put that on my application?

-This is a very common question for those coming from a nursing background whether you're still studying as a nurse or already working as a nurse.
+This is a very common question for those coming from a nursing background, whether you're still studying as a nurse or already working as a nurse.
 And yes, it does count as a clinical experience.
 In fact, it's a great clinical experience.
 You get to interact with patients.
 Obviously, you're not interacting with them as a doctor.
 But premeds students aren't interacting with patients as physicians either.
-So you're probably doing more than the majority of premed students out there.
-If you are interacting with patients in whatever way you are doing that with, close enough to smell the patients, that is great clinical experience.
+You're probably doing more than the majority of premed students out there.
+If you are interacting with patients in whatever way you are doing that, close enough to smell the patients, that is great clinical experience.
 So absolutely use that for your application.

 A second question that comes up a lot is whether or not you have to shadow a physician.
 No, that doesn't mean you don't have to shadow a physician.
 You should shadow a physician, period.
 Being a nurse or a nursing student doesn't mean you understand what being a physician means.
 It doesn't mean you understand what the life of a physician does.
 It doesn't mean you know what the physician does outside of that patient room and everything else that encompasses a physician's job.
 So you still need to shadow physicians to satisfy that kind of requirement for medical school.